abeshi-softwire/DynamiteBot/README.md

 # DynamiteBot
-A truly mighty bot to challenge even the great Unsightly Chimpanzee
+A collaborative effort to take down the mighty Unsightly